colterschiwal5/madlibs_project/README.md

 https://github.com/colterschiwal5/madlibs_project/blob/main/src/madLibs.py

 # Contributers
-Colter Schiwal,
+- Colter Schiwal
-Kai Hale,
+- Kai Hale
-Andrew Misco:),
+- Andrew Misco:)
-Sofia Stahle,
+- Sofia Stahle
-Ava Baskin,
+- Ava Baskin
-Katelyn Lin.
+- Katelyn Lin

 # Approach
 - We used a list for the words in each story